shopsys/shopsys/upgrade/UPGRADE-v9.1.1-dev.md

     - if you extended `Price` type, you can remove duplicate definitions in `ProductPrice` type

 - update phpstan/phpstan to the latest version ([#2241](https://github.com/shopsys/shopsys/pull/2241))
     - see #project-base-diff to update your project

 - improve acceptance test of product filter ([#2226](https://github.com/shopsys/shopsys/pull/2226))
     - see #project-base-diff to update your project
     - we have also improved displaying of price filter in our basic design, decide if such change is suitable for your project

+- initialize CKEditor after the click into appropriate field ([#2177](https://github.com/shopsys/shopsys/pull/2177))
+    - see #project-base-diff to update your project